Joseph E. Brown: Capture of Milledgeville - the state capital

 In 1864, after the fall of Atlanta, Union General William Tecumseh Sherman began his March to the Sea.
 On the route from Atlanta to Savannah the left wing of Sherman's army entered the city of Milledgeville, then Georgia's state capital.
 As U.S. troops closed in on the city, and with the fall of the capital imminent, Governor Brown ordered Quartermaster General Ira Roe Foster to remove the state records.
 The task proved to be difficult, as it was undertaken in the midst of chaos.

 After the loss of Atlanta, Brown withdrew the state's militia from the Confederate forces to harvest crops for the state and the army.
 When Union troops under Sherman overran much of Georgia in 1864, Brown called for an end to the war.

 Post-war imprisonment to Republican judgeship

-After the war, Brown was briefly held as a political prisoner in Washington, D.C.
+After the war, Brown was briefly held as a prisoner in Washington, D.C.
 He supported President Andrew Johnson's Reconstruction policies, joining the Republican Party for a time.

-As a Republican, Brown was appointed as chief justice of the Supreme Court of Georgia, serving from 1865 to 1870.
+Brown was a delegate to the 1868 Republican National Convention.
+As a Republican, Brown was appointed as chief justice of the Supreme Court of Georgia, serving from 1868 to 1870.